 Blueberries…….a tiny, power packed morsel that is good for your health, both internally and externally.
 Yes indeed, blueberries are good for the skin!
 When we choose to make a particular soap, a lot of research goes into the “why”.
 One of our most popular soaps is Blueberry Bliss.
 We source real blueberries that are firm and brightly colored.
 Bright colors mean more phytonutrients.
 Phytonutrients are compounds found in plants that offer protective properties.
 When we consume these plants, we benefit as well.

 Why add them?
 How do we know they provide any benefit at all?
 Of all the botanicals we could have chosen to add to a soap, the addition of blueberries was a no brainer.
 Natural anti-oxidants, natural vitamins A, E & C, and beta-carotene* are all present in copious amounts.
-But what is even more amazing, the benefits remain in the soap.
+But what is even more amazing, the benefits for blueberry for skin remain in the soap.

 Research has shown that the anti-oxidant power of blueberries is retained even after freezing and heating.
 Individual-quick-frozen (IQF) blueberries retain as much antioxidant power as fresh-picked berries.
 By holding its shape and texture in a quick freeze, the phtyonutrients, the color and the anti-oxidant properties are still intact.